spenceriam/Wordbuild/wordbuild-todo-phase1.md

 This document outlines the specific tasks required to complete the Minimum Viable Product (MVP) version of Wordbuild.

-## Week 1: Project Setup & Foundation
+## Part 1: Project Setup & Foundation

 ### Environment Setup
 - [X] Create GitHub repository with appropriate .gitignore